|Social Security Disability Benefits

 to 18 months or more to get a decision from their office.

 5. Federal Court

-your case, you may file a lawsuit in a federal district court.
-The letter that the Appeals Council will
+not to review your case, you may file a lawsuit in a federal district court.
+This takes

 The Social Security Disability application process is very long and complicated.
 If you are suffering

 from a physical or mental condition, the wait can be excruciating.
 With family depending on you, this